gregoriomezquita/ml-agents/Reacher/Report.md

   <img width="460" height="300" src="images/DDPG-sigma-0-nodes-32.gif">
 </p>

+Reducing the nodes of the actor to 16 does not allow the agent to learn so quickly..

 ## Conclusions
 + Network definitions, initializer and batch normalization have been key elements for the agent to start learning.